 - Take pictures.
 Once the police have arrived and they have ensured you that it is safe to get out of your car, use your cell phone to take pictures of the accident scene and any damages to your vehicle or the other vehicles involved in the accident.

-A West Palm Beach Car Accident Lawyer can Help When a Road Rage Accident Occurs
+An Auto Accident Lawyer in West Palm Beach, FL can Help When a Road Rage Accident Occurs

 He knows how to handle complicated motor vehicle accident cases, and he will fight to ensure that you get the maximum compensation that you deserve.
 Contact our law in West Palm Beach, FL today, or give us a call at (561) 556-7873 to speak with an experienced personal injury lawyer in West Palm Beach.